What's the best answer for this interview question?

 Focusing your response on yourself and the gains you'll make from the job is a huge no-no. There are two common ways this can play out in an interview:

-Secondly, you may over-share some real or underlying reasons for wanting the job that may raise red flags with the interviewer.
-For example, stating that you need more money, you want a bigger job title and promotion, or you don't like your current boss or company.
+• The second mistake might involve providing too many red flag reasons for wanting the job.
+For example, stating that you need more money, you want a better job title and promotion, or you don't like your current boss or company.
+Including any of that type of information could be a deal-breaker for your interview.

-Your response should allude to your experience and the value you bring to the table, but you do not need to go through every detail in this answer.
+Your response should allude to your experience and the value you bring to the table, but you don't need to go through every detail in this answer.
 The prime focus of this question should be what you know about the company and what you can contribute.

-Don't spend the majority of your response regurgitating your employment history.
-Be selective of the skills, experiences, and achievements referenced, and keep them concise.
+Don't spend much of your response regurgitating your employment history.
+Be selective of the skills, experiences, and achievements you mention, and try to be as concise as possible.

-If you're not sure how best to answer “why do you want this job?”, here's an example response that you can customize:
+If you're not sure how best to answer the question, “why does this position appeal to you?” here's an example response that you can customize:

 “The biggest priorities in my career and job search are to continue leveraging my niche industry experience and leadership skills.